amritp77/Neural-Network/README.md

-->Neural Network Binary Classification — Circles Dataset Overview
+->Neural Network Binary Classification
+Overview

 This Jupyter Notebook demonstrates how artificial neural networks can be used to solve a binary classification problem using PyTorch.
-The project focuses on classifying data points arranged in circular patterns — a classic example of a non-linear machine learning problem.
+The project focuses on classifying data points arranged in circular patterns  a classic example of a non-linear machine learning problem.

 The notebook walks through the complete deep learning workflow, starting from data preparation and visualization to model training, evaluation, and comparison of different neural network architectures.